Upon Arriving at UC Denver

 Since medical care is so expensive in the United States, UCD provides a health insurance policy specifically for international students.
 For more information, you are encouraged to review the Health Insurance website for specific information for international students.

 Housing Options at UC Denver

-Graduate students, married students or students with children here can visit the UC Denver Housing Website for assistance with finding off-campus housing in the Denver metropolitan area.
+Graduate students, married students or students with children here can visit the CU Denver Housing Website for assistance with finding off-campus housing in the Denver metropolitan area.

 Please note: UC Denver does not offer a homestay program nor do we keep such information.